 The London Grove Township Municipal Authority consists of a 5-member board.
 The members are appointed by the Board of Supervisors.
 They serve 5-year terms.
 Members must be residents of London Grove Township.
 The Municipal Authority Board also oversees the water and sewer infrastructure throughout the Township.
 The Municipal Authority Board is in charge of setting the tapping fees for both water and sewer.

 Please help the Township fill these vacancies.
 These boards assist the Township in its operations and, depending on the boards, provide advise and expertise to the Board of Supervisors.
-If you are interested in any of these committees, please email Ken Battin with your letter of interest and resume.
+If you are interested in any of these committees, please email Dawn Maciejczyk with your letter of interest and resume.